nukemberg/vagrant-ohai/README.md

 ## Usage

 The plugin will automatcially activate when using the `:chef_solo` or `:chef_client` provisioners.
 If you want to disable it, put `config.ohai.enable = false` in your Vagrantfile.
+If you wish to use a primary nic which is not a private network, e.g. when using a bridge, set the `primary_nic` option:

+    config.ohai.primary_nic = "eth1"

 ## Compatability